mike99mac/ovos-tools/README.md

 ### Initial Ubuntu Desktop configuration

-If you are installing Raspbian, skip to the next section.
+If you are installing RasPi OS, skip to the next section.

 A welcome screen should open on the monitor.
 Perform the following steps: